EVerest/EVerest/docs/general/03_quick_start_guide.rst

   :width: 360px

 Click on the menu symbol on the upper left corner of the page, then click on config.
 A left side column with further menu items opens.
-Choose *Available configs":
+Choose `Available configs`:

 .. image:: img/quick-start-admin-panel-2.png
   :width: 360px